 Do you remember sitting at the Woolworth’s Lunch Counter and enjoying a warm Steak-UMM sandwich?
 Montreal, where I come from, was the only place we could enjoy this.
-It wasn’t on the menu of any other restaurants I visited as a young person.
+It wasn’t on the menu of any other restaurant I visited as a young person.
 As a result, it was a sought-after delight.

 My girlfriend at the time (now my wife of over 40 years) and I devoured these sandwiches, and I soon learned to make them at home.
 This became even more necessary as Woolworth’s closed a few years later.